Minimising the effect of liquidation on directors

 What is a Director's Advocate (DA)?

-A DA is a skilled business professional, often with extensive experience, who supports company directors and business owners throughout the process of liquidation.
+A DA is a skilled business professional, often with extensive experience, who provides liquidation advice and support for directors and business owners throughout the process of liquidation.

 If you’re worried and want fast action, contact Cheryl now.
 Your initial consultation is free and without obligation.

 During liquidation, the DA is very likely the only source of professional, independent liquidation advice and support.
 Every other professional involved must abide by legal and other responsibilities that by their nature conflict with those of the director.

 Cheryl Stainsby is a trusted independent DA, recommended by industry professionals.
 She works with you to identify your key goals, helping you get the best outcome possible with those goals always in mind.

 She battles for you, making sure your rights are protected while your legal responsibilities are met.
 Cheryl’s one-on-one support guides you safely through the entire confusing maze.

 ‘Our liquidation advice and support services save the client in three important ways: money, errors and stress.
 We focus on getting the very best deal for clients while providing honest, lawful advice.’

 It can take years to recover from poor advice and bad decisions made during liquidation.
 And it’s far too easy to make costly errors when you’re teetering on the brink.

 You need a steady, reassuring hand and an experienced strategist on your side.